Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

 according to the needs and wishes of the student, but the maximum time to complete the training program must comply with the provisions in Clause 3, Article 6 of this Regulation;
-    c) The head of the training unit shall specify the procedures for requesting leave, the authority to grant leave and the acceptance of students to return to study after a temporary leave of absence;
+    k) The head of the training unit shall specify the procedures for requesting leave, the authority to grant leave and the acceptance of students to return to study after a temporary leave of absence;
-    d) Students are allowed to leave school if they fall into one of the following cases: - Have a voluntary request to leave school during the training period as prescribed in Clause 3, Article 6 of this Regulation; - Exceed the maximum time allowed to study
+    l) Students are allowed to leave school if they fall into one of the following cases: - Have a voluntary request to leave school during the training period as prescribed in Clause 3, Article 6 of this Regulation; - Exceed the maximum time allowed to study